In This Article

 Prostate cancer is a serious condition of the prostate gland that affects the elderly men.
 It is accompanied by various symptoms that are undesirable and frustrating to deal with.
 If untreated, it leads to the death of the prostate cancer patient. how many radiation treatments for prostate cancer?

 To prevent the undesirable effects of prostate cancer, there are various treatment procedures at your disposal.
 This includes the use of medications, radiation therapy, hormone therapy, and surgery among others.
-Each type of treatment is accompanied by some short or long-term side effects and some even lead to adverse effects.
+Each type of treatment is accompanied by some short or long-term prostate cancer radiation treatment side effects and some even lead to adverse effects.

-In this article, we will concentrate on radiotherapy treatment for prostate cancer.
+In this article, we will concentrate on prostate cancer radiotherapy or surgery for prostate cancer.
 It is used to treat more than 60% of patients with cancer.
 In fact, in some cases, it is the only kind of treatment required.
 We will help you to understand how it works, it benefits and possibly the radiotherapy side effects that are associated with it.

 Radiation Therapy: What it is?

-For radiotherapy for prostate cancer, high-energy rays are used to kill the cancer cells.
+For radiotherapy for prostate cancer and radiation, high-energy rays are used to kill the cancer cells.
 This treatment procedure does not cause pain.
 However, it may result in various side effects that might cause pain and make you feel uncomfortable.
 The good thing is that there are numerous ways to manage radiotherapy side effects with the help of your radiation oncologist.

 How does Radiotherapy Treatment Work?